hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 Slicing is avoided where possible to avoid limiting the opportunities for downstream IGs and applications to define their own business rules.
 Slicing is used to:
    * define support for multiple terminologies, for example [AU Core Medication](StructureDefinition-au-core-medication.html) support for Australian Medicines Terminology (AMT) and PBS Item Codes
    * define support for specific identifiers, for example [AU Core Patient](StructureDefinition-au-core-patient.html) defines support for IHI, Medicare Card Number, DVA Number
-   * define support for recognised clinical concepts, for example AU Core Observation profiles such as vital signs and smoking status use slicing on `Observation.code` to identify the agreed LOINC and SNOMED CT codes that represent the concept,
+   * define support for recognised clinical concepts, for example AU Core Observation profiles slicing on `Observation.code` to identify the agreed LOINC and SNOMED CT codes that represent the concept,

 Slices are defined as open (i.e. `slicing.rules` is `open`) so that downstream IGs and applications can add additional patterns where required provided they still meet the overall profile constraints.